 Starting a ketogenic diet can help optimize your health tremendously in many ways.
 But like any major dietary changes, it can have several undesirable (but not alarming) side effects, such as:

-Short-term fatigue: You may begin to feel fatigue at the start of a ketogenic diet.
-It's actually one of the main reasons why many people choose not to continue with this approach long before they can enjoy the benefits.52
+Short-term fatigue — You may begin to feel fatigue at the start of a ketogenic diet.
+It's actually one of the main reasons why many people choose not to continue with this approach long before they can enjoy the benefits.53

 The reason why you get tired at the start is your body is adapting from using carbohydrates for energy to healthy fats.
-The transition doesn't happen overnight, and it may take you anywhere between seven to 30 days before your body achieves full ketosis.53
+The transition doesn't happen overnight, and it may take you anywhere from a several days to a few weeks before your body achieves full ketosis.54

-Frequent urination: During the first few days of implementing a ketogenic diet, you may notice that you're using the bathroom more often.
+Frequent urination — During the first few days of implementing a ketogenic diet, you may notice that you're using the bathroom more often.
 That's because your body is dumping the glycogen in your liver and muscles as urine.
-Furthermore, as the insulin level in your blood begins to drop, excess sodium is expelled in the form of urine as well.54
+Furthermore, as the insulin level in your blood begins to drop, excess sodium is expelled in the form of urine as well.55

-Digestive problems: A huge shift into any dieting method can increase your risk of digestive problems, and the ketogenic diet is no exception.
-Constipation is commonly reported among those who are starting out on a ketogenic diet, but it may disappear in a few weeks once your body gets used to the healthier food you're eating.55
+Digestive problems — A huge shift into any dieting method can increase your risk of digestive problems, and the ketogenic diet is no exception.
+Constipation is commonly reported among those who are starting out on a ketogenic diet, but it may disappear in a few weeks once your body gets used to the healthier food you're eating.56

-Sugar cravings: You may develop intense sugar cravings as your body switches from sugar to fat for fuel.
+Sugar cravings — You may develop intense sugar cravings as your body switches from sugar to fat for fuel.
 However, I encourage you not to give in to temptation.
-You can practice various relaxation method such as the Emotional Freedom Techniques or yoga to take your mind away from sugary foods.56
+You can practice various relaxation method such as the Emotional Freedom Techniques or yoga to take your mind away from sugary foods.57

-Hair loss: You may notice more strands of hair getting stuck on your brush during the first few days of your ketogenic diet.
+Hair loss — You may notice more strands of hair getting stuck on your brush during the first few days of your ketogenic diet.
 Don't worry because this is not a big cause of concern, since hair loss can result from any major dietary changes in general.
-It will stop once your body achieves ketosis.57
+It will stop once your body achieves ketosis.58

 Based on published research, the benefits of the ketogenic diet are clear and defined.
 Weight loss, lowered insulin levels and reduced appetite are health improvements that most people will enjoy in the long run.
 That being said, there are some side effects that you may experience when you first start out, such as those mentioned above.

 In addition, you may experience "carb flu," a condition that mimics flu-like symptoms, such as fatigue and headaches.
-This generally occurs during the onset of the ketogenic diet because your body will have to adjust after relying on carbohydrates for fuel for so long.58 The symptoms typically last less than a week (or two) only.
-If carb flu does happen to you, here are some things you can do to feel better while you're transitioning into ketosis:59
+This generally occurs during the onset of the ketogenic diet because your body will have to adjust after relying on carbohydrates for fuel for so long.59

 Keto strips and sticks are useful tools in helping you figure out whether you're in ketosis or not.
-There are three common ways to achieve this objective:60
+There are three common ways to achieve this objective:61

-• Breath ketone meter: More accurate than a urine stick, but the accuracy of results can vary61
+- Breath ketone meter — More accurate than a urine stick, but the accuracy of results can vary62

 Blood ketone strips are considered the best testing tool, but they can be financially exhausting in the long run.
 To help minimize costs, you can check for ketones every few days instead of daily.